Abu Tahir al-Jannabi

-Abu Tahir Sulayman al-Jannabi (أبو طاهر سلیمان الجنّابي, Persian: ابوطاهر بهرام گناوهای, romanized: Abū-Tāher Bahrām Ganāveh'ī) was a Persian warlord and the ruler of the Qarmatian state in Bahrayn.
+Abu Tahir Sulayman al-Jannabi (أبو طاهر سلیمان الجنّابي, Persian: ابوطاهر بهرام گناوهای, romanized: Abū-Tāher Bahrām Ganāveh'ī) was an Arabized Persian warlord and the ruler of the Qarmatian state in Bahrayn.
 He became the leader of the state in 923, after ousting his older brother Abu'l-Qasim Sa'id and immediately began an expansionist phase, raiding Basra that year.
 He raided Kufa in 927, defeating an Abbasid army in the process, and threatened the Abbasid capital Baghdad in 928 before pillaging much of Iraq when he could not gain entry to the city.
 In 930, he led the Qarmatians' most notorious attack when he attacked and pillaged Mecca and desecrated Islam's most sacred sites.
 Unable to gain entry to the city initially, Abu Tahir called upon the right of all Muslims to enter the city and gave his oath that he came in peace.
 Once inside the city walls the Qarmatian army set about massacring the pilgrims, taunting them with verses of the Quran as they did so.
 The bodies of the pilgrims were left to rot in the streets.

 Early life

-Abu Tahir Suleyman al-Jannabi was a Persian, born in June-July 906 in Ganaveh, in coastal Fars (modern-day Iran).
-(Note: Other possible dates include 907 and 908.).
-His family was claimed to be of Sasanian descent.
+Abu Tahir Suleyman al-Jannabi was an Arabized Persian, born in June-July 906 in Ganaveh, in coastal Fars (modern-day Iran).
+(Note: Other possible dates include 907 and 908.)
+His family was claimed to be of an Alid and a Sasanian descent.
 Abu Tahir's father Abu Sa'id was a tribal leader who had initiated the militarization of the Qarmatians.
 Abu Sa'id began preaching against Sunni Islam around 890 after being taught by his mentor Hamdan Qarmat, a native of Kufa, from whose name the Qarmatian sect is derived.

 Abu Sa'id started off plundering caravans, traders and Persian hajj pilgrims en route to Mecca before gathering a large following.
 The Qarmatians soon mobilized an army and set out to lay siege to Basra.
 However, the governor of Basra learned of their preparations and informed the Abbasid Caliph, al-Muktafi, in Baghdad.
 The Caliph sent the general Abbas bin Umar to save Basra, but Abbas was defeated and his men executed and the Qarmatian siege was successful in capturing the city.